habedi/multi-vector-hnsw/README.md

             .and()
             .build();

         // 2.
-Add items to the index.
+Add items to the index
         index.add(1L, List.of(FloatVector.of(1.5f, 2.5f), FloatVector.of(0.9f, 0.1f)));
         index.add(2L, List.of(FloatVector.of(9.1f, 8.2f), FloatVector.of(0.2f, 0.8f)));
         index.add(3L, List.of(FloatVector.of(1.6f, 2.4f), FloatVector.of(0.8f, 0.3f)));

         // 3.
-Create a query and search for the top 2 nearest neighbors.
-        List<FloatVector> query = List.of(FloatVector.of(1.4f, 2.6f), FloatVector.of(0.7f, 0.2f));
+Create a query and search for the top 2 nearest neighbors List<FloatVector> query = List.of(FloatVector.of(1.4f, 2.6f), FloatVector.of(0.7f, 0.2f));
         List<SearchResult> results = index.search(query, 2);

         // 4.
-Print the results.
+Print the results
         System.out.println("Search results:");
         results.forEach(System.out::println);
     }